cloudnativelabs/kube-router/docs/user-guide.md

 traffic.
 This has a potential to cause issues when network policies are applied to that service since now the traffic will appear to be coming from a node in your cluster instead of the traffic originator.

-This is an issue that is common to all proxy's and all Kubernetes service proxies in general.
+This is an issue that is common to all proxies and all Kubernetes service proxies in general.
 You can read more information about this issue at:
 [Source IP for Services](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-nodeport)